Automattic/legalmattic/Privacy-Policy.md

 **Change log:**

+*   _August 22, 2017:_ Added "Information We Collect from Other Sources" section.
 *   _November 2, 2016:_ Added that comments submitted as missed spam are retained by Akismet to improve future performance.
 *   _September 18, 2013:_  Added that blog commenter email addresses are disclosed to administrators of the blog where the comment was left.
 *   _February 1, 2011:_ Clarified subpoena language and added Business Transfers paragraph